Top Kitchen Design Mistakes You DON’T Want To Make | Exactly How To Avoid Them

 Are you going for more of an aesthetic approach or needing more functionality?

-The list goes on and on but these are just a few things to keep in mind when designing your new kitchen.
+The list goes on, but these are just a few things to keep in mind when designing your new kitchen.
 Asking yourself these questions will allow you to make decisions faster and help you avoid any mistakes.

 When you’re redesigning your kitchen the world is your oyster.
 Before you start, make a list of all the things that you want and need.
 These can be design elements like: